vladdou/ms4-of-stories-shop/TESTING.md

 ---

-*9. As a site user I want to be able to recieve email confirmation after registering so that I can know my account registration was successful.*
+*9. As a site user I want to be able to receive email confirmation after registering so that I can know my account registration was successful.*

-- The user will recieve a email confirmation after signing up for an account
+- The user will receive a email confirmation after signing up for an account

 ![user_story_9](static/README/user_stories/user-stories-9.png)